-The Group is currently hosting the Next Generation Sound Synthesis (NESS) project.
+The Group currently hosts research projects including Next Generation Sound Synthesis (NESS) (ERC), and BATWOMAN (Marie Curie ITN).
 NESS is an exploratory five-year project funded through the Computer Science panel of the European Research Council.
 They are a group of eight engineers and numerical methods specialists, based in the Acoustics and Audio Group and the Edinburgh Parallel Computing Centre at the University of Edinburgh.
 The visualisation below is just one example of this work.

 Please head over to the Research pages for an overview of current and past research topics, including a list of Publications from the group.
 Further details can be found by reading about the research interests of the individual Group Members.

 An important part of the Acoustics and Audio Group is the MSc in Acoustics and Music Technology.
 This exciting one-year taught Masters degree provides a broad-based foundation in the technical, practical and musical applications of acoustics and audio technology.
 The program has run successfully since 2006, with a high proportion of our graduates now working as research postgraduates, or in the commercial acoustics sector.
 There is a decicated part of the website for it here.